kumaunix/web-clockin-system/README.txt

-Please add security to all pages probably at the top.
+Please add security to all pages.
+Make sure that you carry the right session between pages.
-Make sure that you carry the right session between pages, make sure that you create a token for the sessions inroder to make sure that it is secure.
+Please make sure that you create a token for the sessions inroder to make sure that it is secure.
 Or other security technology that you wish to use.

 Please create table for users data